lhanson/cognition-caps/README.md

 * Write a database migration from ExpressionEngine/MySQL into SimpleDb.
 Exclude that code from the Heroku slug since we won't want to run it there.
+* Add a history tracking entity.
+When a cap attribute is changed, store a diff into a History domain; something like
+  {:type cap :changed-field "price" :old-value "25" :date-changed "2011-02-01"}.
+  The same could apply to other items as well.

 License
 =======